dyceron/dyceron.github.io/challenges.md

 # Challenges

-Here is a list of the challenge runs that I have completed or are in progress, listed alphabetically by game in order of completion from earliest to latest.
+Here is a list of all the challenge runs that I have completed or are in progress.
+They are listed alphabetically by game in order of completion from earliest to latest.
 The dates listed are the dates the challenges were completed.

 ### Another Metroid 2 Remake
 - **6% Normal**: [January 23, 2017](https://www.youtube.com/playlist?list=PLCCGt8Wxb02FJA0KJ6bEmOBkhfNEyMAq2)